 Visit the Doge’s Palace in Venice | The Doge’s Palace in Venice together with the St. Mark’s Basilica, is the most famous attraction in the city.
 Among other attractions such as the Leaning Tower of Pisa, the palace is also one of the most visited attractions in Italy.
 The palace is located at St. Mark’s Square, one of the central points of the lagoon city.

-The Doge’s Palace is situated directly by the sea and offers a sensational view over the Adriatic Sea in front of the city.
+✓ Doge’s Palace – Tickets – is located directly on the sea and offers a view over the Adriatic Sea in front of the city.
 As the demand for tickets is high, tickets can also be purchased through another – supplier –.

 Historically, the building belongs to the Doge of Venice, a wealthy family that owned the political power in the city and in the Kingdom for a long time.
 The building can nowadays be permanently visited and offers a unique architecture as well as an inside view of the former city rulers’ life.